v4iv/theleakycauldronblog/README.md

 * Tags and RSS Feed
 * Progressive Web App with Offline Support
 * Easy Configuration using `config.js` file
-* Bulma and Sass Support for styling
+* Tachyons and Sass Support for styling
 * Code Higlighting with Prism JS

 <a href="https://www.netlify.com">